Tech-Matt/interacting-cells/README.md

  `jupyter notebook`

  Hopefully a window will open up with some files in it.Double click on *cell_simulation.ipynb* and the project should open.

+## Donations
+I'm currently a student, so if you would like to help me sustain my studies you can do it [here](https://liberapay.com/techmatt01/donate "here").
+Thank you!